UoW-CPC/ADTGenerator/utils/README.md

 > Tools to support ADT generator components.

 ## Init
-Loads ADT generator configs from paths and initiate its components.
+Loads ADT generator configs and initiate its components.

 Configuration parameters:
 - [path] path to config YAML files (Needs to be specified)